Last Updated on July 30, 2023

 The longitudinal venous trunks are called anterior and posterior venous channels.

 Clinical Significance of Blood Supply of Spinal Cord

 The knowledge of arterial circulation is important during surgical procedures.
-As for as possible the blood supply to the cord should be preserved.
+As for as possible the blood supply of spinal cord should be preserved.

-As venous system communicates directly with large vessels, this interconnection allows metastatic spread from pelvis to vertebral column.
+As the venous system communicates directly with large vessels, this interconnection allows metastatic spread from the pelvis to the vertebral column.

 Video on Blood Supply of Spinal Cord